Mixed Use (MU) Zoning Districts

 5.23.23 Staff met with representatives of the chamber, Flagler Business Association and the Canal Street Business Association to provide an initial overview of the project.

 7.16.23 The Daytona Beach News-Journal: Can NSB ban certain businesses in Flagler Ave., Canal St. districts?
 Officials weigh in.

 7.17.23 Staff introduced the project to the Planning and Zoning Board at their July meeting.

 7.17.23 Channel 2: New Smyrna Beach leaders discuss potentially restricting certain businesses.

 7.17.23 Fox Orlando: New Smyrna Beach considering changes to downtown area including mixed-use district.

-9.14.23 Development Services hosts open house and invites public to take survey in-person.
+9.14.23 Development Services hosted open house and invited public to take survey in-person.

 Take our Mixed Use District Survey

-Let us know which types of businesses you think should be permitted uses along Flagler Avenue and Canal Street by taking this four-question survey.
+Let us know which types of businesses you think should be permitted uses along Flagler Avenue and Canal Street by taking this four question survey. (closed 9.21.23)